wp-plugins/encrypt-email/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 3 upwards!
+= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works with WordPress 3 upwards!

 = Will this work in my theme's widget areas? =
 As long as the theme has enabled shortcodes in your sidebar / widgets then this method will work.
 However, if the widget is already inserting the <a href="mailto: "></a> link then this shortcode won't work in such fields.
 You'll notice upon saving the widget then it removes everything after the first " sign.